loaywael/AdvancedLaneDetector/README.md

         </tr>
     </table>

     4. ### extracting initial coordinates of the lane center using histogram peaks
+    Computing pixels histogram along the x-axis for the bottom half of the image where the lanes should be found
+    using the maximum peaks of the histogram as the initial location of the center of the lane lines.

     <table style="table-layout: auto;">
         <tr>
             <th align="center">Binary Image</th>